Experity/Embedded-Widget/README.md

 page.

-Below is an example that displays a custom message any time the Clockwise API returns `"Closed"` and displays a message including a 10-minute range otherwise.
+Below is an example that displays a custom message any time the Clockwise API returns `"Closed"`.
+Otherwise, it displays the current wait as a 10-minute range.

 ```
 <html>